 Phi Beta Kappa is America’s oldest collegiate honor society.
 Founded in 1776, its campus chapters invite for induction the most outstanding liberal arts students at America’s leading colleges and universities.
 The Society champions the liberal arts — the humanities, the social sciences, and the natural sciences — in higher education and in society at large.

-To give to Phi Beta Kappa, please indicate "Phi Beta Kappa" on the Rhodes Online Giving page, or contact Nicki Soulé at the Development Office: (901) 843-3740 or email <email@example.com>.
-Our thanks to our recent donors: Tracy Adkisson (ΦBK Rhodes College); Richard Scott Antaya; Dr. J. Barron Boyd (ΦBK Rhodes College); Daniel Case (ΦBK Yale University); Dr. Robert Llewellyn (ΦBK Davidson College); William Murray (ΦBK Skidmore College); Dr. Scott L. Newstok (ΦBK Grinnell College); Dr. Kenneth Cameron & Brian Thompson (ΦBK Rhodes College); and the ΦBK Association of the Mid-South.
+Our gratitude to our most recent donors: Tracy Adkisson (ΦBK Rhodes College); Richard Scott Antaya; Dr. J. Barron Boyd (ΦBK Rhodes College); Daniel Case (ΦBK Yale University); Dr. Ed Kaplan (ΦBK Yale University) Dr. Robert Llewellyn (ΦBK Davidson College); William Murray (ΦBK Skidmore College); Dr. Scott L. Newstok (ΦBK Grinnell College); Dr. Kenneth Cameron & Brian Thompson (ΦBK Rhodes College); Dr. Stephen Wirls (ΦBK Kenyon College); and Sam Chafetz and the ΦBK Association of the Mid-South.

-• Randall Fuller discussed "Walt Whitman′s Civil War," based on his award-winning book From Battlefields Rising: How the Civil War Transformed American Literature (7pm, Thursday, April 11, 2013, Hardie Auditorium, Palmer Hall).
+• Randall Fuller discussed "Walt Whitman′s Civil War," based on his award-winning book From Battlefields Rising: How the Civil War Transformed American Literature (April 11, 2013).
 Co-sponsored by the departments of English, History, Music, and the Spence L. Wilson Chair in Humanities.
 Pre-register; facebook page.
 Media: Chapter 16; Memphis Flyer; Counterpoint.

 • Our chapter was profiled in Rhodes Magazine (Winter 2013).

-• A reception for PBK alumni was held during Homecoming/Reunion Weekend (October 20, 2012).
+• Reception for PBK alumni was held during Homecoming/Reunion Weekend (October 20, 2012).

 • Many additional PBK members spoke on campus in 2012–13, including James Capretta (September 17), Clifford Orwin and Susan Meld Shell (September 28); Melody Deusner ′99 (November 15); Amy Singer (November 27); and Alice Kaplan (February 11-12).
 At the University of Memphis′ Marcus W. Orr Center for the Humanities, PBK speakers included Karlyn Kohrs Campbell (September 27); Deborah Gray White (November 1); and Marshall Poe (March 21).